sharecodde/IntroToProg-Python-Mod07/docs/index.md

 #### *Figure 2.
 Showing the IO class and the print_current_Fish function*

 ### The main script
-I next developed the main part of the script starting with an introduction of the program to the user (Figure 3).
+I next developed the main part of the script starting with an introduction of the program to the user as well as importing pickle to use later in the script (Figure 3).
 ```
 # Step 1  --- import pickle for program functionality
 import pickle